GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_module_9_ex6.md

 ### STEP 1: Creating a Simple Route using the ORS Tools Plugin in QGIS

 In this first task, we will focus on creating a single, straightforward route using the ORS Tools plugin within the QGIS software.
 Your objective is to define an origin/source and a destination, and utilize the plugin to generate a route between these two points.
-To get started, you can choose Nürburgring in Germany as the source location since it served as the staging area for disaster relief during the emergency response.
+To get started, you can choose Nürnburgring in Germany as the source location since it served as the staging area for disaster relief during the emergency response.
 For the destination, you can select Bad Neuenahr-Ahrweiler, the largest city affected by the Ahr Valley flood.

 To accomplish this task, refer to the available resources provided above to familiarize yourself with the functionality and features of the ORS Tools plugin.
 Explore the plugin's interface, study the options available, and apply the necessary settings to successfully generate the desired route.
 Feel free to experiment and troubleshoot any challenges you may encounter along the way.